by Nebula Haze & Sirius Fourside

 These days auto-flowering strains, originally known as “Lowryders,” are found at most seed banks alongside photoperiod strains.
 Although the wild Ruderalis ancestors contained almost no THC and were tiny, most modern auto-flowering strains produce buds that are comparable in potency to other strains of cannabis due to many generations of diligent breeding.

 The best modern auto-flowering strains have been bred to produce bigger and denser buds than the original Ruderalis plants.
 Buds have also been bred to be as potent as photoperiod strains.

-Because of their short vegetative stage and lifespan, most auto-flowering cannabis strains tend to stay relatively short, and are ready for harvest around 3 months from germination.
-The smaller size means that autos tend to get lower yields than photoperiod strains.
-However, some of the strains that produce bigger plants (like the Super Lemon Haze Auto pictured above) are producing yields that match the harvest of any photoperiod plant.
+Because of their short vegetative stage and lifespan, in general most auto-flowering cannabis strains tend to stay relatively short, and are ready for harvest around 3 months from germination.

-But the exciting part is the auto-flowering world is evolving as more breeders continue making new auto strains.
-We're starting to see better and better strains, more nuanced potency, and a lot more variation when it comes to harvest times, plant size and yields.
+The really exciting part is the auto-flowering world is evolving quickly.
+More and more breeders continue making new auto strains.
+We’re starting to see better and better yields, more nuanced potency, and a lot more variation when it comes to harvest times, plant size and growth rates.

 When growing photoperiod cannabis plants outside, flowering naturally begins when the days get shorter.
 For outdoor growers, this means that plants must be planted in the spring, and they grower must choose strains that will finish in time before winter.

 Indoor growers cultivating photoperiod strains can initiate flowering at will by giving plants longer dark periods (usually by putting their grow lights on a timer).
 For indoor growers, this means the grower needs to make a light-proof grow space to allow for 12 hours of uninterrupted darkness each day while the plants are flowering.